jsheyl/summerSchools17/ubc/program.md

 * *Parallelization in Python 3 and large datasets*, by Phil Austin (UBC Earth, Ocean and Atmospheric Sciences), details TBA
 * *Spark and Hadoop with IBM*, by IBM, details TBA

-Slight adjustment to the HPCS SS schedule.
-We’re switching Schuyler and Patrick (Ian Allison’s presentation).
-I have also confirmed this with Schuyler.
-Could you please follow up with Patrick with regard to his question?

-Schedule for June 20th now is as follows:

-Morning  - Patrick Walls
-Afternoon – Schuyler Lindberg